-When a person has partial-onset seizures, we understand that the cost of antiseizure medication is the last thing they want to worry about.
+When a person has focal seizures, we understand that the cost of antiseizure medication is the last thing they want to worry about.
 The APTIOM Savings Programs provide options for your patients.*

 ‡For qualifying patients only.
 Restrictions apply.
 Limit 1 voucher per patient per lifetime.
 See program rules and eligibility requirements below.

 Select the material type, quantity, and shipping information below.
 Then click Request Savings Materials.